Surfing-Chef/sc-dark-weather/README.md

 > Version: 1.4.0
 > > Starts to tailor the plugin to Dark Sky, based on (sister repository)[https://github.com/Surfing-Chef/sc-weather]
-> > Edit/create menu item for Dark Sky options page
+> > Edit Dark Sky options page
-> > Create Dark Sky options page
+> > Adjust plugin code to reflect new variables

 > Version: 1.5.0
 > > Starts to tailor the plugin to Dark Sky, based on (sister repository)[https://github.com/Surfing-Chef/sc-weather]